Thurston maps and asymptotic upper curvature

 \textbf{Acknowledgements.} This paper is part of the author's PhD thesis under the supervision of Mario Bonk.
 The author would like to thank Mario Bonk for introducing her to and teaching her about the subject of Thurston maps and its related fields.
 The author is inspired by his enthusiasm and mathematical wisdom, and is especially grateful for his patience and encouragement.
 The author would like to thank Dennis Sullivan for valuable conversations and sharing his mathematical insights.
+The author benefited greatly from Dick Canary's mini-course on the Kleinian group aspects of the Sullivan dictionary.
 The author also would like to thank Michael Zieve and Alan Stapledon for useful comments and feedback.